Mountain Brook High School

 Mountain Brook High School (MBHS) is a three-year public high school in the city of Mountain Brook, Alabama.
-It is the only high school in the Mountain Brook City School System.
-The school's colors are green and gold and the athletic teams are known as the Spartans.
-The MBHS competes in AHSAA Class 6A athletics.
+It is the only high school in the Mountain Brook School System.
+The school's colors are green and gold.
+Its athletic teams are known as the Spartans.
+MBHS competes in AHSAA Class 6A athletics.

 Recognition

-MBHS is has been featured in several rankings, including:
+MBHS has appeared in several rankings, including: